 Many people are still locked into thinking that quantity equals quality when it comes to exercise—the more you do, the longer your session the better and healthier you are.

-to fit in too much in the morning (like a marathon workout you’re starting at 6 or 7 am), make more time for yourself.
+Trying to fit in too much in the morning (like a marathon workout you’re starting at 6 or 7 am) is going to make you feel rushed and overwhelmed.
+That leads to negative thinking.
+You want to make more time for yourself, but doing so at the cost of your mental outlook on the day works in reverse

 Without discipline, you have absolutely no freedom.
 Without it, you can’t create successful steps towards your goals, whatever they may be.
 You may even wind up at the mercy of other people.